Quantalabs/Quantalabs/README.md

 * Dark-Theme
   * Changes a page into a dark theme.
 * Disease
-  * A disease simulation inspired by COVID-19.
+  * A disease simulation inspired by COVID-19 and 3b1b.
 * Sort
   * Several sorting algorithms